cvdelannoy/poreTally/README.md

 ## Running
 We aimed to make benchmarking with poreTally as easy to run as possible.

-The entire analysis process (assemble, analyze, publish) is strted in one command:
+The entire analysis process (assemble, analyze, publish) is started in one command:
 ```
 poreTally run_benchmark
                 -w path/to/working_directory \